otoo-peacemaker/Jetpack-compose/colabs/BasicStateCodelab/README.md

 - Basic understanding of Compose [you can start with the Jetpack Compose tutorial](https://developer.android.com/jetpack/compose/tutorial).
 - Basic understanding of Architecture Component's ViewModel.

+## What we'll build
+You will implement a simple Wellness app:

 ## What you'll learn
 - How to think about state and events in a Jetpack Compose UI.
 - How Compose uses state to determine which elements to display on the screen.